jonbry/readHCUP/README.md

 #### Corrections

 By default, the `read_nis()` automatically returns the corrected version of the data.
-For example, HCUP released a corrections for `PCLASS_ORPROC` in the NIS 2019 and 2020 datasets.
-Usually, you’d need download a csv file with the corrections and then update the values in the dataset.
-This can be a bit of a hassle when there are 7M+ records, so the corrections are automatically applied when using `read_nis()`.
+For example, HCUP released corrections for `PCLASS_ORPROC` in the NIS 2019 and 2020 datasets.
+Usually, you’d need to download a CSV file with the corrections and then update the values in the dataset.
+This process can be a bit of a hassle when there are 7M+ records, so the corrections are automatically applied when using `read_nis()`.

-- Note: In order for the corrections to be applied, `KEY_NIS` and `PCLASS_ORPROC` need to be included in your dataset.
-If they are not included, `read_nis()` will still return the data and you will receive a warning that corrections were not applied.
+- Note: For the corrections to be applied, `KEY_NIS` and `PCLASS_ORPROC` need to be included in your dataset.
+If they are not included, `read_nis()` will still return the data, and you will receive a warning that corrections were not applied.

 If you don’t want the corrections to be automatically applied, use